Skip to main content

 2. Push a fix: Push additional commits to address the problem.
 Corridor will re-check the PR on the new commit

-3. Handle false positives: If you believe it’s a false positive, mark it as such with feedback.
-This helps Corridor learn and helps the security team adjust guardrails
+4. Handle false positives: If you believe a finding is a false positive, reply with the reasoning, or mark it as Won’t Fix in the dashboard.
+This feedback helps Corridor learn and helps the security team adjust guardrails

 Once all issues are resolved, Corridor’s status check will turn green and you can merge knowing the security review is clear.